Te oranga i roto i ngā kaitiaki

 The prestigious Ahuwhenua Trophy competition was first held in 1933 and is designed to showcase and celebrate excellence in Māori agriculture and horticulture.

-By entering the Ahuwhenua Trophy competition, Māori have the opportunity to celebrate and showcase the standards they set as kaitiaki and stewards of the land to the world.
+By entering the Ahuwhenua Trophy competition, Māori farmers and growers have the opportunity to celebrate and showcase the standards they set as kaitiaki and stewards of the land to the world.

 Latest News